 The non disclosure agreement (NDA) - What you need to know about it!

-A non disclosure agreement (NDA) is a written agreement in which the parties agree not to disclose the results of negotiations, confidential documents, discussions, etc. The NDA is a form of confidentiality agreement.
+A non disclosure agreement (NDA) is a written agreement in which confidentiality is agreed regarding negotiations and their results, confidential documents, discussions, etc.

-In this agreement, the contracting parties undertake not to disclose any information to third parties.
-Synonymous terms are non disclosure agreement, non disclosure agreement, non disclosure contract or non disclosure agreement.
+The contracting parties undertake not to disclose any information to third parties.
+Synonymous terms are confidentiality agreement, non disclosure agreement, non disclosure contract or confidentiality agreement.